Alfajores – Traditional Argentinean Biscuits are so easy and they are really delicious Cookies that just melts in mouth.

 Dulce de Leche is made by cooking Condensed Milk in low heat.
 It’s similar to Caramel in color and consistency.
 There is a detailed post on making dulce de leche in cooker with some tips.

 I get Condensed Milk tins and pressure cook it for 50 minutes to make Dulce de Leche.
 That’s the easiest way.
-You can even make it from scratch, but that’s a time consuming process and takes a lot of effort.
+If you make it from scratch, its time consuming process and takes a lot of effort.

 This is my first Entry for “Blogging Marathon” which is started by Sri Valli in 2011.
 It’s main idea is to stay focused.
 Check the link below to know more about Marathon.